 - Ability to view DVR recordings offline for available content on mobile devices

-The add-on costs an additional $19.99/month on top of your monthly YouTube TV subscription.
-However, customers can try the new feature for one month free and then a $9.99/month price for one year.
+The add-on costs an additional $9.99/month on top of your monthly YouTube TV subscription.
 You can sign up for YouTube TV on their website for a 1-week free trial.

 Finding 4K Content on YouTube TV